colalb1/Parallel-QR-Decomposition/README.md

 ## Algorithms

 See [this link](https://arxiv.org/html/2405.04237v1) for the full pseudocode; it is not rewritten here for brevity.

+Suppose $p=$ number of processors.

 ### Cholesky QR (CQR)